Qendolin/mindustry-fabric-loader/README.md

 # Fabric GameProvider for Mindustry

 This library enables [fabric](https://fabricmc.net/) mod development for the game [Mindustry](https://mindustrygame.github.io/) by Anuke.
-As for now only the desktop version is supported.
+As for now only the desktop client and server is supported.

 ## Usage